semgrep/semgrep-docs/docs/cli-usage.md

 # CLI Reference

-The following usage documentation is for the [Semgrep CLI](https://github.com/returntocorp/semgrep).
+The following usage documentation is for the [Semgrep command line tool](https://github.com/returntocorp/semgrep).

 [TOC]